Getting Started with OSF Search (Video)

 Sort results:

-Once you have refined your result list based on the OSF Smart Facets, you can sort your results based on:
+Once you have refined your result list based on the OSF Smart Facets, you can sort your results using the drop-down list at the right of the object type filters based on:

 - Relevance